tylim88/FirelordJS/README.md

 - Built code: check compiler setting
 - Published code are all tested in CI: check package.json entry point

 \*\* I am confident it has the best type safe and nothing come close to it.

-I also put money in my words, I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you
+I also put money in my words, I will buy you [x cups of coffee](https://www.buymeacoffee.com/) if you:

 1. found something better: 50 cups
 2. make something better: 500 cups